sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 [ACCORDION-BEGIN [Step 1: ](Introduction to Subscription Callbacks)]

-To perform internal tenant onboarding activities, you must implement the Subscription and Ubsubscription callbacks of the SAP Software-as-a-Service Provisioning service (saas-registry) and use the information provided in the subscription event.
-You can also implement the getDependencies callback to obtain the dependencies of any SAP reuse services by your application.
+To perform internal tenant onboarding activities, you must implement the `subscription` and `unsubscription` callbacks of the SAP Software-as-a-Service Provisioning service (saas-registry) and use the information provided in the subscription event.
+You can also implement the `getDependencies` callback to obtain the dependencies of any SAP reuse services by your application.
 For more details, please read SAP Help Portal: [Develop the Multitenant Application](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/ff540477f5404e3da2a8ce23dcee602a.html?locale=en-US&q=TENANT_HOST_PATTERN).

-When a consumer tenant creates or revokes a subscription to your multitenant application via the cockpit, the SAP SaaS Provisioning service calls the multitenant application with Subscription callbacks:
+When a consumer tenant creates or revokes a subscription to your multitenant application via the cockpit, the SAP SaaS Provisioning service calls the multitenant application with subscription callbacks:

 **PUT** – `callback/v1.0/tenants/*`